-- The SeaChange Cedar Boxes of Smoked Sockeye Salmon, display a design by internationally famous Haida artist Don Yeomans.
+- The SeaChange Cedar Boxes of Smoked Sockeye Salmon, display a design by a Canadian Haida artist.

 - There are many wonderful galleries in Canada which sell world class native art, and which also sell gifts.
 These include Gallery Indigena, which has locations in both Vancouver and Stratford, Ontario, and Hill’s Native Art, with locations in Vancouver and Vancouver Island.